Browse by . . .

 Drucker

 Does art need a post-critical theory?
-Johanna Drucker and Ben Davis find art, like that of Gregory Crewdson, in complicity with the culture industry—and loving it.
+Johanna Drucker and Ben Davis find art in complicity with the culture industry—and loving it.

 DuBois